-I was born in Wisconsin, I lived in several different places as a child, and I have lived in Ypsilanti, Michigan now for longer than I have lived anywhere else, but I still consider Cedar Falls, Iowa to be my home town.
+I was born in Wisconsin, I lived in several different places as a child, and I have lived in and near Ypsilanti, Michigan now for longer than I have lived anywhere else, but I still consider Cedar Falls, Iowa to be my home town.
 After graduating high school in 1984, I attended the University of Iowa where I earned a BA in English.
 After my undergraduate degree, I entered the creative writing program at Virginia Commonwealth University in Richmond, Virginia, and I earned a Master of Fine Arts degree.
 That’s when I first started teaching as a graduate assistant, fall 1988, just a few months after I myself was a college graduate.

 I continued to live in Richmond until 1993, working part-time as an adjunct instructor at VCU and full-time in the marketing department of the Virginia Student Assistance Authority, a student loan agency.
 While my title there was “public relations representative,” most of my work involved desktop publishing, document design, and technical writing.
 Richmond is also the city where I met my wife, Annette Wannamaker.